oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ## 2.3 TOSCA Core Concepts

 As stated above, the TOSCA language assumes a *model-driven* management paradigm.
-Using model-driven management, management systems maintain models of all external components under management and all management operations are performed on the models first and any resulting changes to the models are then propagated to the external components.
-Similarly, any status changes or errors experienced by the external components are reflected in the models first before they are handled by the management system.
-The models maintained by the management system must capture all aspects of the external components that are relevant for the purpose of managing those components.
+Using model-driven management, a model representing the managed external components is maintained and all management operations are performed on this model first and any resulting changes to the model are then propagated to the external components.
+Similarly, any status changes or errors experienced by the external components are reflected in the model first before they are handled by the management system.
+The model maintained by the management system must capture all aspects of the external components that are relevant for the purpose of managing those components.